 Idaho's Food Stamps (SNAP) Policy WHO IS ELIGIBLE FOR FOOD STAMPS?
-Gross income limit How much can a family of three earn and remain eligible? \$2,694/month, or 130% of the Federal Poverty Level (FPL) for a family of three in 2024.
-Consider extending the gross income limit to 200% FPL for families eligible through the Broad-Based Categorical Eligibility (BBCE) framework, as many other states have (e.g., Montana, North Dakota), to expand access and mitigate benefit cliffs.
+Flexibility Current policy Potential improvement Gross income limit How much can family members earn while being eligible? \$2,694/month (or 130% FPL for a family of three in 2024).
+Consider extending the gross income limit to 200% FPL for BBCE-eligible families, as many other states have done (e.g., Montana, North Dakota), to expand access and counter benefit cliffs.
 Asset Limit How many assets can families retain in savings while still being eligible for food stamps?
-Families who are BBCE-eligible can retain up to \$5,000.
+Families can retain up to \$5,000.
 Remove the asset limit so that households with children can retain savings while receiving nutritional support.
 Example: Oklahoma, North Dakota, and Ohio have eliminated the asset limit entirely.
-Alternatively, increase the asset limit.
-Example: Nebraska allows BBCE-eligible families to retain up to \$25,000.
 Transitional Benefit Alternative (TBA) Does Idaho provide families who are losing TANF cash assistance with automatic SNAP eligibility for a few months?
-No. Consider providing TBA to families transitioning from TANF cash assistance, to support families with children in vulnerable periods (e.g., Oklahoma, Nevada).
+No. Consider providing TBA to families transitioning from TANF cash assistance, as other states are doing to support families with children in vulnerable periods (e.g., Oklahoma, Nevada).
+Current administrative guideline updates to the current federal pov